1. PRICE AND PAYMENT TERMS

-- Deviations: not allowed on group air tickets.
+- Deviations: are not allowed on group air tickets.
 If you want to travel on different dates, you must travel land only (see topic below) and purchase your own airfare.

 Those electing to make their own airfare arrangements will travel “LAND ONLY.”
-In this case, traveler must notify CTS no less than 120 days before departure, be responsible for meeting the group at a specified location and time on the tour, and agree to the Land Only Terms.
+In this case, traveler must notify CTS no less than 120 days before departure, be responsible for meeting the group at a specified location and time on the tour and agree to the Land Only Terms.
 Land only travelers are responsible for the arrangement and cost of transfers to and from the airports.
 Do not purchase independent airfare tickets until notified in writing that the minimum group size has been met and the tour will definitely operate.
 This will be provided no later than 60 days prior to departure.

-Flight cancellations and delays: CTS will not be responsible for any loss incurred by travelers due to a canceled flight or other means of transportation.
+Flight cancellations and delays: CTS is not be responsible for any loss incurred by travelers due to a canceled flight or other means of transportation.
 Please investigate purchasing a travel protection plan to potentially cover any type of loss associated with cancelled airfare or other transportation.